A rich past, a bright future

 Martinswerk is acquired by Albemarle Corporation.

-Huber Engineered Materials buys the assets of Huber Specialty Hydrates, making it a core part of its FRA unit.
+Huber Engineered Materials buys the assets of Huber Specialty Hydrates, making it a core part of its Fire Retardant Additives unit.

 Huber Engineered Materials acquires Martinswerk and a 50% stake in Magnifin.
 The move establishes it as a global leader in halogen-free fire retardants and provider of premium-quality magnesium hydroxide and oxide powders.